You know that sinking feeling you get in your gut when an unexpected or forgotten bill shows up in your mailbox?

-Lots of people prefer to keep their sinking funds separated out into different savings accounts.
-Some banks let you create ,multiple accounts for free, while others mimic separate accounts with buckets or goals on their platforms.
+Lots of people prefer to keep their sinking funds separated into different savings accounts.
+Some banks let you create multiple accounts for free, while others mimic separate accounts with buckets or goals on their platforms.

 Regardless of how many accounts you use, make sure you have easy access to withdraw or transfer that money when the time comes.

 Sinking funds are a great way to help you organize and prioritize your expenses.

 But they’re also a good way to avoid dipping into your emergency fund for things you simply forgot about.

 Setting up sinking funds will help you take control of your finances and avoid getting caught off guard by predictable expenses that can derail your progress.

 Now go brainstorm and create some sinking funds today!